 Before pressing “Record”, make sure you already have recording software installed on your computer. 💻

-The best known and most widely used by podcasters is Audacity.
+One ofthe best known and most widely used free recording software by podcasters is Audacity.

-Alternatively, and if you use Apple products, you can use GarageBand (which is also free) or even iMovie (installed by default on your computer).
+Alternatively, and if you use Apple products, you can use GarageBand (which is also free) or even QuickTime (also free).

 Carefully check all plugs and connections before you start recording your episode.